mysteriumnetwork/tequilapi-webapp-tutorial/README.md

   let target_port = url![3]
   let target_path = '/' + url!.slice(4).join('/')
 ```
-We could add for validity checks to make sure that the url we are getting is correct, but for now we will keep it simple.
+We could add more validity checks to make sure that the URL we are getting is correct, but for now, we will keep it simple.

-8. We now want to forward the request to our node, and then forward the response back as our api response but modifying some headers to avoid the CORS issues.
+8. We now want to forward the request to our node, and then forward the response back as our API response but modifying some headers to avoid the CORS issues.
 To do so we can use this code:

 ```ts
   let cors_headers = {